It's like having a pharmacist for a best friend

 Fever: Dabrafenib may cause an increase in body temperature (fever) that is not related to infection.
 This may be more likely to happen to people who take trametinib along with dabrafenib.
 If you experience a fever while taking dabrafenib, contact your doctor as soon as possible.

 Heart rhythm: Dabrafenib can cause changes to the normal rhythm of the heart, including an irregular heartbeat called QT prolongation.
 QT prolongation is a serious life-threatening condition that can cause fainting, seizures, and sudden death.
-If you are at risk for heart rhythm problems (e.g., have heart failure, angina, low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you are at risk for heart rhythm problems (e.g., have heart failure, angina, or low potassium or magnesium levels), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Infection: People taking dabrafenib along with trametinib, may be more likely to experience a reduced number of cells that fight infection in the body (white blood cells), and are more likely to develop severe infections.
 If possible, avoid contact with people with contagious infections.
 Tell your doctor immediately if you notice signs of an infection, such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.
 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells in your blood.